desmid/mview/README.md

         7z x mview-1.66.1.tar.bz2
         7z x mview-1.66.1.tar

-   This creates a sub-folder called `mview-1.66.1' containing all the files.
+   This creates a sub-folder `mview-1.66.1' containing all the files.

 2. Change to this folder.